vkhoi/Super-Resolution-PyTorch/FSRCNN/README.md

 ```
 Example:
 ```
-$ python inference_save_to_mat.py --img_dir ../../datasets/super-resolution/Set5 --model trained_models/fsrcnn_ychannel_t91_general100_adam.pth --upscale_factor 2 --img_channels 1 --output result.mat
+$ python inference_save_to_mat.py --img_dir ../../datasets/super-resolution/Set5 --model trained_models/fsrcnn_Y_scale2_t91_general100_adam.pth --upscale_factor 2 --img_channels 1 --output result.mat
 ```
 Super-resolve all images in Set5 dataset using our trained model with x2 scale and receives luminance  channel as input.

-Then, go to folder *matlab_eval* and modify *eval_psnr.m* so that it has the correct directories to the image set and the *.mat file results.
+Then, go to folder *../matlab_eval* and modify *eval_psnr.m* so that it has the correct directories to the image set and the *.mat file results.
 Finally, run *eval_psnr.m* to get the PSNR.

 ### Super-resolve an image
 ```